 - Ask your local dentist to recommend one

-- Visit your Embassy at the country you are visiting and ask for a recommendation
+- Visit your Embassy in the country you are visiting and ask for a recommendation

 Taking care of your dental hygiene while away